A 10-year-old was afraid to wear glasses during remote learning. Until her mom wore hers on TV.

 At home, her daughter, whose name Babich declined to share, watched a playback of her mom proudly wearing her specs in front of thousands of people.
 A slow smile crept across the girl’s face, Babich recalled.

-She has also seen some of the hundreds of photos her viewers sent of their own kids wearing glasses after Babich invited submissions.
+Her daughter has also seen some of the hundreds of photos her viewers sent of their own kids wearing glasses after Babich invited submissions.
 Since she sent out the call Friday, her Twitter feed has been full of retweeted photos of kids wearing their own frames — blue ones and green ones, round ones and rectangular ones.

 “Mirror, mirror on the wall … Thank you for making it beautiful!” one person tweeted alongside a photo of a little girl in unicorn pajamas and pink glasses peering through a fake mirror.